andycroll/andycroll.com/_posts/2024/2024-01-31-why-go-to-a-rails-or-ruby-conference.md

 “...the people who stayed the healthiest and lived the longest and were happier, were the people who were the most connected to others.
 People who saw more people in a given week; people who had warmer connections to others.
 Their brains stayed healthier longer, they had less cognitive decline and their brains declined more slowly as they aged.”

-If “you will live, healthier, longer” doesn’t convince you to get out of you chair and meet other programmers, I don’t know what will.
+If “you will live, healthier, longer” doesn’t convince you to get out of your chair and meet other programmers, I don’t know what will.

 ## Get booking